keras-team/autokeras/mkdocs/docs/index.md

 The ultimate goal for this project is for domain experts in fields other than computer science or machine learning to use deep learning models conveniently.

+To install the package please use the commend as follows:

+    pip install autokeras

 Here is a short example for using the package.